-THE TOP OF HIS HEAD is the story of Gus Victor, a satellite dish salesman whose ordered world is turned upsidedown by a radical and alluring performance artist.
-A cryptic note left by Lucy leads Gus on a quest which draws him out of the tyranny of the material world, to open his perceptions in the most unexpected and awesome ways.
-By the time Gus discovers that the object of his search is his own self, that self has altered, concluding the film in a mysterious, yet stunning fashion.
+The Top Of His Head is the story of Gus Victor, a satellite dish salesman whose ordered world is turned upside down by a radical and alluring performance artist.
+A cryptic note leads Gus on a quest which draws him out of the tyranny of the material world to open his perceptions in the most unexpected and awesome ways.
+By the time Gus discovers that the object of his search is his own self, his self has altered.

-From the gifted lens of director-cinematographer Peter Mettler, THE TOP OF HIS HEAD is a genuinely mind-altering experience.
-It is an avant-garde fairy tale which, upon it’s release, was years ahead of its time – a little seen masterpiece which blends dramatic narrative with imagistic cinema whose ultimate subject is nothing less than new ways of seeing.
+From the gifted lens of director-cinematographer Peter Mettler, The Top Of His Head is a genuinely mind-altering experience – an "avant-garde" fairy tale years ahead of its time, whose ultimate subject is nothing less than new ways of seeing.

 The Top of His Head raises many questions about the search for identity in a world where perception is shaped by media.
 Again, it's central themes investigate simultaneity, the movement from the conscious to the unconscious and the switch from present to past.
 The film music, arranged and composed in collaboration with avant-garde musician Fred Frith., deliberately moves away from traditional uses to a multi-layered sound image unity featuring a daring mixture of sounds effects and environmental elements interspersed with fragments reminiscent of popular songs.

-In his second long feature film, Mettler worked, for the first time, with the film industry.
-This forced him to combine his open, associative working method with a strongly script-based production and various commercial demands.
+In his second feature film, Mettler worked, for the first time, with the film industry.
+This forced him to combine his open, associative method with a script-based production and various commercial demands.
 The budget for The Top of His Head was about 1.2 million dollars – 120 times the cost of his first feature Scissere.
 Absurdly enough, more money implied less freedom, less time, and more by-products which could not be integrated into the film.
-Nevertheless, Mettler regards this challenge of combining the commercial with the personal as a positive experience, especially as the shooting of the film under these conditions reflected it's underlying theme: an examination of the tension between intuition and intellect.
+Nevertheless, Mettler regards this challenge of combining the commercial with the personal as a positive experience, especially as the shooting of the film under these conditions reflected its underlying theme: an examination of the tension between intuition and intellect.

 Director, Script: Peter Mettler